mrpbennett/umaku/README.md

 🎯 **Desktop-First Design** — Unlike server-focused scripts, Umaku is built specifically for desktop/laptop workflows
 🛡️ **Automated Security** — Set-and-forget security with anacron scheduling for machines that aren't always on
-🎨 **macOS Polish** — Brings macOS refinement to Ubuntu's power with Catppuccin theming and refined UI
-🧩 **True Modularity** — Terminal-only or full desktop setup, your choice
+🎨 **macOS Polish** — Brings macOS refinement to Fedora's power with Catppuccin theming and refined UI 🧩 **True Modularity** — Terminal-only or full desktop setup, your choice
 ⚡ **Modern Stack** — Leverages the latest tools (mise, zed, ghostty, starship) with sensible defaults